Read more about Matthew Pavilanis in the Eugene Weekly feature, "The (Piano) Keys to Quarantine

 For all levels of students, I encourage and work on improvising and composing.
 I believe this creativity helps supplement music theory and creates an aural understanding of the material.
 For more advanced pupils that are working through the piano repertoire I would recommend shorter works from the different performance periods.
 In this stage, I try to cultivate a greater musical understanding in music theory, history, mechanism, nuance, and emotion.
 When the student is ready, they will gradually pursue larger works that excite and inspire them.

 I welcome students of all ages and skill levels.
-In order to accommodate for this, I have availability in the morning, afternoon, and evenings on both weekdays and weekends.
-I primarily teach piano and guitar lessons out of my home in Eugene, Oregon, but in some cases I can drive to a student’s home to provide lessons in the surrounding areas.
-An additional fee will be assessed for travel time for lessons at other locations.
+In order to accommodate for this, I have availability in the morning, afternoon, and evenings.
+I primarily teach piano lessons out of my home in Eugene, Oregon, but in recent years I have also started offering virtual lessons for families if that is what best suits your availability or preferences.

 If you would like to read more about my teaching policies and practices for piano and guitar lessons, as well as my rates, please see my studio policy.
 Read below or go to my testimonials page to hear what my current students and their parents have to say about my teaching.